slevithan/oniguruma-to-es/README.md

   - Generated regexes might use features that require Node.js 23 or a 2024-era browser (except Safari, which lacks support).
 </details>

-## Unicode, mixed case-sensitivity
+## Unicode / mixed case-sensitivity

 Oniguruma-To-ES fully supports mixed case-sensitivity (and handles the Unicode edge cases) regardless of JavaScript [target](#target).
 It also restricts Unicode properties to those supported by Oniguruma and the target JavaScript version.

 Oniguruma-To-ES focuses on being lightweight to make it better for use in browsers.
 This is partly achieved by not including heavyweight Unicode character data, which imposes a couple of minor/rare restrictions:

-- Character class intersection and nested negated classes are unsupported with target `ES2018`.
+- Character class intersection and nested negated character classes are unsupported with target `ES2018`.
 Use target `ES2024` or later if you need support for these Oniguruma features.
 - A handful of Unicode properties that target a specific character case (ex: `\p{Lower}`) can't be used case-insensitively in patterns that contain other characters with a specific case that are used case-sensitively.
   - In other words, almost every usage is fine, inluding `A\p{Lower}`, `(?i:A\p{Lower})`, `(?i:A)\p{Lower}`, `(?i:A(?-i:\p{Lower}))`, and `\w(?i:\p{Lower})`, but not `A(?i:\p{Lower})`.
   - Using these properties case-insensitively is basically never done intentionally, so you're unlikely to encounter this error unless it's catching a mistake.

 ## Similar projects

-[js_regex](https://github.com/jaynetics/js_regex) transpiles [Onigmo](https://github.com/k-takata/Onigmo) regexes to JavaScript (Onigmo is a fork of Oniguruma that has slightly different syntax/behavior). js_regex is written in Ruby and relies on Ruby's Onigmo parser, which means regexes must be pre-transpiled to use them in JavaScript.
+[js_regex](https://github.com/jaynetics/js_regex) transpiles [Onigmo](https://github.com/k-takata/Onigmo) regexes to JavaScript (Onigmo is a fork of Oniguruma that has slightly different syntax/behavior). js_regex is written in Ruby and relies on Ruby's built-in Onigmo parser, which means regexes must be transpiled ahead of time to use them in JavaScript.
 In contrast, Oniguruma-To-ES is written in JavaScript, so it can be used at runtime. js_regex also produces regexes with more edge cases that don't perfectly follow Oniguruma's behavior, in addition to the Oniguruma/Onigmo differences.

 ## About